Joseon: Ming dynasty

+From Ming to Qing dynasty

-Joseon's perceptions of the Qing dynasty were significantly influenced by Sungmyeongbancheong, which means worship of the Ming and disdain for Qing, prior to the middle of the 18th century.
-The Joseon dynasty was characterized by strong anti-Qing sentiments and allegiance to the Ming dynasty.
-According to the Veritable Records of the Joseon Dynasty, Joseon regarded the Ming Empire as its ancestral homeland and considered the Qing dynasty barbaric, maintaining loyalty to the Ming even after its collapse.
+During the 17th century, the Qing dynasty conquered the Ming dynasty, and Joseon's perceptions of the Qing dynasty were significantly influenced by Sungmyeongbancheong (崇明反淸), which means worship of the Ming and disdain for Qing, prior to the middle of the 18th century.
+During the early Qing period, the Joseon dynasty was characterized by strong anti-Qing sentiments and allegiance to the Ming dynasty.
+According to the Veritable Records of the Joseon Dynasty, Joseon regarded the Ming dynasty as its ancestral homeland and considered the Qing dynasty barbaric, maintaining loyalty to the Ming for a period even after its collapse.
 Due to their adherence to the China-centric perspective called Hwai-gwan, intellectuals in Joseon held profound disdain for the Qing dynasty.
+Despite military invasions and the collapse of the Ming, Joseon was reluctant to accept the Qing as a replacement for the Ming at this time.

 China [Ming Dynasty] is the mother and father of our country; thus, those barbarians [Qing Dynasty] are the enemy of our parents.
 As a civil servant, how can you abandon your parents and become the brother of your parents' enemy?
 The work [Ming's help to Joseon] during the Imjinwaeran (Japanese invasion of Joseon, 1592) was thanks to the power of the [Ming] emperor.
 It is difficult to forget the grace of the emperor as long as our country lives and breathes. ... we [Joseon Dynasty] shall not abandon our loyalty even if our country disappears (Injo of Joseon Citation 1636).

-Joseon wanted to dispatch envoys as often as possible for economic and cultural interests as well as diplomatic purposes.
-China demanded that Joseon pay tribute only once in a three-year cycle.
-However, Joseon strongly opposed this measure and demanded that Joseon pay tribute to China three times a year.
-In response, China put pressure on them by banning envoy delegates from entering the country or demanding unreasonable tributes, but in the end Joseon, which had a theoretical advantage, got the privilege of paying tribute at least one or two times a year.
-Joseon enjoyed the most opportunities for tribute trade with China, and the tribute trade with China was considered as a privilege not easily granted in Asia.
-China had to give a higher value than the tribute it received to maintain face, and Joseon abused it.
-Joseon experienced numerous economic and cultural benefits through gifts from imperial China.
-The purpose of the tribute varied depending on the circumstances, but it was usually for economic or diplomatic gain.